Ipssi-Portfollow/portfollow/CONTRIBUTING.md

-## How to contribute to Project Timer
+## How to contribute to Portfollow

 First off, thanks for taking the time to contribute! 😍👌

-The following is a set of guidelines for contributing to Project Timer.
+The following is a set of guidelines for contributing to Portfollow.
 Use your best judgment, and feel free to propose changes to this document.

 We want to make contributing to this project as easy and transparent as possible, whether it's: